ryangjchandler/alpine-tooltip/README.md

 </div>
 ```

+### Disabling the tooltip

+If you wish to disable the tooltip you can set the data property to a falsy value, i.e. an empty string, `null`, `undefined` or `false`.
+If you wish to re-enable the tooltip, just update the data property to a truthy expression and the plugin will call the `enable()` method on the Tippy instance.

 ### Modifiers

 The `x-tooltip` directive is powered by [Tippy.js](https://atomiks.github.io/tippyjs/).
 Tippy has a lot of different configuration options, some of which can be controlled via modifiers on the `x-tooltip` directive.